 Brand guidelines

-03. Common mistakes in brand guidelines
+03. Common Mistakes in Brand Guidelines

-04. Featured Projects
+06. Featured Projects

-05. Frequently Asked Questions
+07. Frequently Asked Questions

 04. Frequently Asked Questions

-At Confetti, brand guidelines are designed to be practical, detailed, and easy to execute.
+At Confetti, brand guidelines are designed to be practical, detailed, and straightforward to execute.
 We document not just what the brand should look like, but also what it should never do.
-This includes incorrect logo usage, spacing violations, distortion rules, and misapplications across formats.
-We go deep into real-world usage by creating 10, 20, and sometimes even 25 mockups across key touchpoints such as social media posts, packaging, marketing collateral, and digital assets.
+This includes incorrect logo usage, spacing violations, distortion rules, colour misapplications, and common errors that erode brand consistency over time.

 Let’s Build Something Iconic